-The final thing that may put a final nail in the coffin of your choice for a plunge style pool is that there is very little space for guests or people to hang out inside the pool.
+The final thing that may put a final nail in the coffin of your choice for a plunge-style pool is that there is very limited space for guests or people to hang out inside the pool.

-This will vary depending on the size of the plunge pool, I have seen them up to 20 feet long which would have more space but a more common size is like 7 feet by 10 feet which leaves little room for group enjoyment.
+This will vary depending on the size of the plunge pool, I have seen them up to 20 feet long which would have more space but the size of plunge pools is like 7 feet wide by 10 feet wide which leaves little room for the group’s enjoyment.

 Looking at the going prices on HomeAdvisor you are looking at somewhere between $20-30,0000 for the pool installation, though this number will depend on your area and the extras you choose.

-This is a large savings over the normal cost of a pool which they listed at anywhere from $60-75,000 for the same basic installation but each bonus will cost more on average increasing this price point fast.
+This is a large saving over the normal cost of a regular pool which they listed at anywhere from $60-75,000 for the same basic installation but each bonus will cost more on average increasing this price point fast.

 If you are needing a way to relax after busy days or are looking to work on hydrotherapy for injuries then a plunge pool is definitely the right choice for you to add to your home.

-The benefits we discussed above definitely spell out why the plunge pool could be a perfect fit, from less costs per month and overall minimal needs to manage along with less cleaning time.
+The benefits we discussed above definitely spell out why the plunge pool could be a perfect fit, from fewer costs per month and overall minimal needs to manage along with less cleaning time.

-Deciding what pool to buy is something that does take careful consideration and shouldn't be a fast purchase.
-You want to makes sure you weigh all the information and match it to your use to make the correct choice.
+Deciding what pool to buy for your outdoor space is something that does take careful consideration and shouldn’t be an impulse or fast purchase.
+You want to make sure you weigh all the information and match it to your users to make the correct choice.

-While my pool is very similar to a plunge pool it still has a shallow and deep end but in size is close to a plunge pool.
+While my more traditional pool is very similar to a plunge pool it still has a shallow and deep end but in size is closer to a plunge pool.
 I absolutely love my pool but I also have access to a lap pool as part of the neighborhood so I am able to get out when I want to.